nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 * The `Storage` component can save `UserPref` objects in json format and read it back.
 * The `Storage` component can save the Task Manager data in xml format and read it back.
+* The `Storage` component can s ave `config` objects in json format and read it back.
 ```

 ### 3.6.
 Common classes